Workplace Romance: 3 Keys to Handling Love in the Office

 - Includes a reminder that if either party feels like an action violates the company’s anti-harassment or anti-discrimination policy, then they should let HR know so the company can investigate and take appropriate action.

-- Stipulates that if the relationship becomes a distraction for co-workers or if things change so that both employees cannot remain in their current role, the company reserves the right to transfer or terminate employment for either or both employees.
+- Stipulates that if the relationship becomes a distraction for co-workers or if things change so that both employees can’t remain in their current role, the company reserves the right to transfer or terminate employment for either or both employees.

-If you decide to implement a romance-disclosure policy, one of the first questions you will face is: At what point does the relationship have to be disclosed?
+1. At what point does the relationship have to be disclosed?

 This is a tough one, Campbell and Einstein acknowledged.
 They suggest writing the policy to encourage early disclosure to HR.
-You don’t need to hear about every flirtation, but if co-workers are on a second date… it’s probably time to disclose.
+You don’t need to hear about every flirtation, but if co-workers are on a second date, it’s probably time to disclose.

 Our HR expert contributor Jackie Plunkett agrees with this assessment, saying that office rumors about romance often spur the introduction of a relationship contract when employees don’t come to HR.